 A commodity code determines levels of duty and tax that you’ll need to pay, plus lets you know whether you’re going to need an export licence.
 It is your responsibility to make sure all this is right, even if you’re using an agent.

-b Export declarations
+b) Export declarations

 If you’re using a freight forwarder or commercial agent, they will handle this side of the process.

-c VAT and duty
+c) VAT and duty

-The amount of duty you pay is set by the country you are exporting to, and will depend on what it is you are exporting and its value.
+The amount of duty you pay is set by the country you are exporting to and will depend on what it is you are exporting and its value.

 The UK Trade Tariff should tell you all you need to know for your particular product (using the commodity code from above).

+It is possible to get duty relief through various schemes.
 There are also various agreements in place with different countries that will allow you to export certain goods at lower rates or even for zero duty.

 There are certain items that you can’t export to certain countries; many of these are war zones, and the items involved are armaments, or items which could be used for military purposes, so if you have any doubts at all, make sure you check the government’s Sanctions, embargoes and restrictions page for the latest information.

-3 Exporting to a third country via an EU member state
+4. Exporting to a third country via an EU member state